godotengine/godot-docs/development/cpp/custom_modules_in_cpp.rst

 ----------------------------

-Writing documentation may seem like a boring task, but it is highly recommended to document your newly created module in order to make it easier for users to benefit from it.
+Writing documentation may seem like a boring task, but it is highly recommended to document your newly created module to make it easier for users to benefit from it.
 Not to mention that the code you've written one year ago may become indistinguishable from the code that was written by someone else, so be kind to your future self!

 There are several steps in order to setup custom docs for the module: